📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Turns out we're wrong.
 Completely wrong.

-The survey revealed that two thirds of people who describe themselves as "not Christian"—that is from another religion, or with no religion at all—know a practising Christian.
+The survey revealed that two thirds of people who describe themselves as "not Christian"—that is from another religion, or with no religion at all—know someone who is a practising Christian.
 And they like us!

 The vast majority of people describe the Christians they know using words like "friendly" (65%), "caring" (51%), "good humoured" (48%), "generous" (38%), "encouraging" (26%) and "hopeful" (24%).